How to Detect Problems in Your Marketing Communications Channels: What is Customer Acquisition Cost

 Besides saving money on salaries, you will collect rather more data than if you did it manually.
 For example, you may use ready-made campaigns that were developed to move a user to the bottom of the funnel automatically.
 What do I mean by this?

 Let’s get back to Madison’s case.
 Say they launched a Facebook ads campaign, and the traffic from this campaign goes to their website.
-The value proposition they use in ads corresponds with what they offer on the website — users get what they want.
+The value proposition in ads corresponds with what they offer on the website — users get what they want.

 But this is a tiny part of all the traffic.
 What happens to the majority?